sjstyle/spectacle/README.md

 ## Getting Started

-The new best way to get started is by running `create-react-app my-presentation --scripts-version spectacle-scripts`.
-This will use `create-react-app` to create almost everything you need.
+The new best way to get started is by running

+npm

+`npm create-react-app my-presentation --scripts-version spectacle-scripts`

+yarn

+`yarn create react-app my-presentation --scripts-version spectacle-scripts`

+This will use `create react-app` to create almost everything you need.
 This however, doesn't include publish scripts, and ejecting is required for fancy stuff.

 The second best way to get started is by using the [Spectacle Boilerplate](https://github.com/FormidableLabs/spectacle-boilerplate).